User Guide: OONI Probe Mobile App

 Sharing your OONI Probe test results

-Through each OONI Probe test result, you can:
+For each OONI Probe test result uploaded to OONI Explorer, you can:

 - Access and share your measurement published on OONI Explorer;